Qihoo360/safe-rules/c-cpp-rules.md

-'\ddd'        // Any character, ‘d’ is an octal number '\xhh'        // Any character, ‘h’ is a hex number '\uhhhh'      // Universal character name, ‘h’ is a hex number '\uhhhhhhhh'  // Universal character name, ‘h’ is a hex number
+'\ddd'        // Any character, ‘d’ is an octal number '\xhh'        // Any character, ‘h’ is a hex number '\uhhhh'      // Universal character name, ‘h’ is a hex number '\Uhhhhhhhh'  // Universal character name, ‘h’ is a hex number
 ```
 <br/>
 <br/>